 This agreement is effective as of the date shown at the top of the first page, even if any signatures are made after that date.

-This Credit Agreement shall be binding and deemed effective when executed by Borrower, Administrative Agent, and each Lender whose signature is provided for on the signature pages hereof (the "Effective Date").
+This agreement shall be binding and deemed effective when executed by all parties (the "Effective Date").

 1. Effective Date is the Same as the Execution Date

-Ken Adams of Koncision argues that in this circumstanace, it is clearer to include the agreement date in the introductory clause and refer to this date as "the date of this agreement."
-For example,
+Ken Adams of Koncision argues that in this circumstance, it is clearer to include the agreement date in the introductory clause and refer to this date as "the date of this agreement."
+For example: